Danielle Darrieux: Life and career

+In 1950, the actress starred in Max Ophüls' La Ronde.
+When he was interviewed for the Criterion edition of his father's masterpiece, Marcel Ophüls described her as his father's favorite performer, and her performance is notable for its deft mixture of sensuality and ironic hauteur.
 Darrieux appeared in the MGM musical Rich, Young and Pretty (1951).
 Joseph L. Mankiewicz lured her back to Hollywood to star in 5 Fingers (1952) with James Mason.
 Upon returning to France, she appeared in Max Ophüls' The Earrings of Madame de...
 (1953) with Charles Boyer, and The Red and the Black (1954) with Gérard Philippe.
 She starred in Lady Chatterley's Lover (1955), whose theme of uninhibited sexuality led to its being proscribed by Catholic censors in the United States.
 She played a supporting role in her last American film, United Artists' epic Alexander the Great (1956) starring Richard Burton and Claire Bloom.

 At the request of director Lewis Gilbert, Darrieux worked in England to shoot The Greengage Summer (1961) with Kenneth More.
 In 1963, she starred in the romantic comedy La Robe Mauve de Valentine at the Chatelet Theatre in Paris.
 The play was adapted from the novel by Françoise Sagan.

 In Jacques Demy's film musical The Young Girls of Rochefort (1966) her role was the only one in which a principal actor in any of Demy's film-musicals sang his or her own musical parts.
 (All other actors had a separate person dub their singing parts.)
 During the 1960s, she also was a concert singer.

 In 1970, Darrieux replaced Katharine Hepburn in the Broadway musical Coco, based on the life of Coco Chanel, but the play, essentially a showcase for Hepburn, soon folded without her.
 In 1971 and 1972 she also appeared in the short-lived productions of Ambassador.
 She worked again with Demy for his film Une chambre en ville (1982), an opera-like musical melodrama reminiscent of the director's earlier work The Umbrellas of Cherbourg (Les Parapluies de Cherbourg, 1964).
 Once again, Darrieux provided her own vocals for her songs.